Finally, Facebook is now ready to compete with YouTube.

 Major League Baseball “12:25 Live” – A comedic look at baseball with help from the fans

-Mike Rowe – Rowe finds people who’ve done great things for their community and gives them a special experience in return
+Mike Rowe – Rowe finds people who’ve done great things for their community and gives them a unique experience in return

-Nas Daily – Vlogger Nas (Correction: Not the rapper) makes videos with his biggest friends each day
+Nas Daily – Vlogger Nas (Correction: Not the rapper) makes videos with his most significant friends each day

 Gabby Bernstein – Motivational speaker and author answers fans’ life questions in live and recorded segments